Chemical Engineering Dissertation Topics

 Topic 4: The Control of Key Bio functions by The Chemical Synthesis of Glycosaminoglycan-mimetic Polymer.

 Research Aim: The research will look at the different advantages of chemically synthesising glycosaminoglycan-mimetic polymer over naturally occurring glycosaminoglycan.
-The study will also be able to highlight the critical importance of this synthetic polymer over its naturally occurring counterpart in the controlling of essential bio functions in an organism.
+The study will also highlight the critical importance of this synthetic polymer over its naturally occurring counterpart in the controlling of essential bio functions in an organism.

-Research Aim: This research will focus on achieving an efficiency of 15% or more in an organic photovoltaic cell by the use of a copolymer design.
-This is due to the fact that ternary blending and copolymerization strategies have been noted to boost photovoltaic performance in photovoltaic organic solar cells by a certain degree.
-It will also discuss the applications of this enhanced photovoltaic cell in practical production and use in the near future.
+Research Aim: This research will focus on achieving an efficiency of 15% or more in an organic photovoltaic cell using a copolymer design.
+This is because ternary blending and copolymerisation strategies have been noted to boost photovoltaic performance in photovoltaic organic solar cells by a certain degree.
+It will also discuss the applications of this enhanced photovoltaic cell in practical production and use soon.

 Topic 7: To Achieve Efficient Hydrogen Production Through Chemically Activated Molybdenum Disulphide (MoS2).

 Research Aim: This research will look into the application of Molybdenum disulfide as a promising catalyst for the process called the Hydrogen Evolution Reaction (HER).
 We will discuss the two-dimensional layered structure of MoS2 and why it is a suitable replacement for the already used catalyst Platinum (Pt).
 The research will also explain the formation of this catalyst (MoS2) and how it becomes chemically activated.
 The paper will also compare and contrast the catalytical abilities of both Pt and the chemically activated Molybdenum disulfide.
 Related: How you can write a Quality Dissertation